danielsussa/resume/README.md

 ## Profile

 * 6+ years of experience programmer using backend JAVA.
-* 6+ years of experience in frontend framework like Angular and VueJS, and pure JS/HTML/STYLE way
+* 6+ years of experience in frontend framework like Angular and VueJS, and pure JS/HTML/STYLE way.
+* 4+ years working with golang programming.
 * 3+ years operating DevOps tools using kubernetes and operating more then 15 microservices on GKE cloud.
-* 2+ years working with golang programming
 * Solid understanding of good practices of programming and all formats of testing a application.

 ## Personal work and codes

 1. [ Light Flame ](https://github.com/light-flame) is a Java functional framework based on Netty, with a lot of features to deal with restful API, Websocket and Messaging.

-2. [ microservices versus monolithic ](https://blog.geekhunter.com.br/arquitetura-de-microsservicos-x-arquitetura-monolitica/) is a article that I wrote, which was posted on Geekhunter, a Brazilian specialized app to hire DEV.
+2. [ microservices versus monolithic ](https://blog.geekhunter.com.br/arquitetura-de-microsservicos-x-arquitetura-monolitica/) is an article that I wrote, which was posted on Geekhunter, a Brazilian specialized app to hire developers.

 3. I love IOT too.
 Thus, there are a bunch of robots and stuff that I made when I started programming.
 It was really fun!